 - Heat a nonstick saute pan over medium-high heat and add enough olive oil to cover the bottom of the pan.

 - Once the pan is heated, add the peppers and onions.
-Season with a little salt and pepper and saute the bell peppers and onions for about 10 minutes or until they start to soften.
+Season with salt and pepper to taste and saute the bell peppers and onions for about 10 minutes or until they start to soften.
 Turn off the heat and set aside.

 To prepare poblano cream sauce